Megidd/Feather/README.md

 # How to use it

 Once the plugin is installed, its commands can be accessed by typing the plugin name on command line.
+Start typing `Feather` on Rhino3D command line to auto complete the plugin commands.

 ![Access commands](RhinoCommon/doc/commands.svg "How to access plugin commands")